Welcome to Platform Strategy!

 The basis of competition, also, is shifting from creation of products leveraging a supply chain to the architecting of an ecosystem of players around a platform.

-This is what Platform Thinking
+This is what Platform Strategy

 is all about.

 Apple disrupted the mobile industry by creating a platform for developers to create and deliver applications to consumers at a time when the carrier and handset industry was focused on product (The phone).
 YouTube disrupted online video by creating a platform for content when other video players were focusing on the product itself (busy striking content deals).
-AirBnB, KickStarter, Quora, Facebook, Twitter, LinkedIn are companies that have gained traction and grown thanks to platform thinking.
+AirBnB, KickStarter, Quora, Facebook, Twitter, LinkedIn are companies that have gained traction and grown thanks to platform strategy.

-Platform Thinking is the activity of designing, planning and organizing the various components of an internet business.
+Platform Strategy is the activity of designing, planning and organizing the various components of an internet business.
 It is often believed that technology is the central component of an internet business.
 However, it is only one of the many components.

 - The key components in an internet business are: